 And, while we already have over 100 breweries in and around the metro, there are plenty more to come: St. Paul’s Full Stack, and Birch’s in the Market House Collaborative are expected to come online within the next few months.

 We even have a dedicated beer magazine (the Twin Cities are also full of very literate beer drinkers) full of stories, news, events, all related to beer and brewing.
 And, because we simply can’t sud enough, we buy tickets to multiple festivals, including the Beer Dabbler‘s growing number of outdoor extravaganzas.

 But there are so many breweries, and so many concentrated into certain neighborhoods around the Twin Cities, that some have talked of an oversaturated market; talked about the “beer bubble bursting” and raining on the pint parade.

 Which means they probably don’t drink a whole lot of beer.

-But it hasn’t seemed to matter.
-These hop havens have proven to be somewhat critic-proof: No matter the location, the styles served, or the choice of decor, they’re all fairly popular.
-They’re busy.
-They’re packed: It’s often hard to find a seat when you drop in for after-work happy hour, or out on a Saturday night.
+And it hasn’t seemed to matter: These hop havens have proven to be somewhat critic-proof: No matter the location, the styles served, or the choice of decor, they’re all fairly popular.
+They’re packed, actually: It’s often hard to find a seat when you drop in for after-work happy hour, or out on a Saturday night.